pwmarcz/minefield/README.md

     nodejs
     npm

+You also need a recent Node.js version.

-Install Python libraries:
+Install libraries:

     $ cd server
     $ make

-Server make targets are:
+Make targets are:

-  - `make env` - install server packages
   - `make static` - recompile static assets
   - `make watch` - recompile static assets on each change
   - `make serve` - serve the website in development mode